Drylands: Drylands in East Africa

 The East African drylands cover about 47% of land areas and are home to around 20 million people.
 Pastoralists who rely on cattle for both economic and social well-being constitute the majority of rural inhabitants in the drylands.
-Pastoralists use strategic movement to gain access to pasture during the dry season using resources effectively However, due to a variety of factors, this method has changed and been constrained.
+Pastoralists use strategic movement to gain access to pasture during the dry season, using the available resources effectively.
+However, due to a variety of factors, this method has changed and been constrained.
 Challenges connected to demographics and climate change.
-Drylands occupy around 2 million km2 or respectively 90%, 75%, and 67% of Kenya, Tanzania, and Ethiopia respectively.
-The low level of precipitation and the high degree of variability limit the possibilities for rainfed crop production.
+The greatest issue in drylands, is land degradation which poses a huge danger to the world's capacity to end hunger.
+Drylands occupy around 2 million km² and 90% of Kenya, 75% of Tanzania, and 67% of Ethiopia.
 More than 60 million people, or 40% of these countries’ population, live in drylands.
+The low level of precipitation and the high degree of variability in the climatic conditions limit the possibilities for rainfed crop production in these areas.

-The four sub-types
+Four sub-types

 Dry and sub-humid lands

 Countries like Burkina Faso, Botswana, Iraq, Kazakhstan, Turkmenistan and the Republic of Moldova, are 99% covered in areas of dry and sub-humid lands.
 The biodiversity of dry and sub-humid lands allows them to adapt to the unpredictable rainfall patterns that lead to floods and droughts.
 These areas produce the vast amount the world's crops and livestock.
-Even further than producing the vast majority of crops in the world, it is also significant because it includes many different biomes.
-Biomes include:
+Even further than producing the vast majority of crops in the world, it is also significant because it includes many different biomes such as the following: